sarahaslam/sarahaslam/README.md

 <!--<h3 align="left">I am an upcoming MSc.
 AI & Robotics candidate at UT-Nurnberg, Germany</h3>-->

 <p>
-I am an upcoming MSc.
-AI & Robotics candidate at the University of Technology Nuremberg, interested in robotics research and looking for a challenging position that will effectively build my experience.
+I am an MSc.
+AI & Robotics student at the University of Technology Nuremberg, interested in robotics research and looking for a challenging position that will effectively build my experience and domain knowledge for real-world implementations of robotics and AI.

 About me: